PostgreSqlStan/pgtab/README.md

 ## `go()` – a psql UI

-The `go` procedure makes it easy to examine and edit selected package items with psql without repeatedly typing `WHERE` qualifiers, joins, or specifying columns.
+Other schemas (`pgtab_p`, `pgtab_r`, 'pgtab_f') are used by the `go` procedure, which makes it easy to examine and edit selected package items with psql without repeatedly typing `WHERE` qualifiers, joins, or specifying columns.

 :grey_exclamation: This procedure relies on session settings and is unlikely to work with most external tools.